-While I was busy checking the water pressure in the shower (a recurrent problem in Paris I hoped to avoid in London), Feng immediately noticed the lack of air-con and screens on windows—and it made me smile.
+While I was busy checking the water pressure in the shower (a recurrent problem in Paris I was hoping to avoid in London), Feng immediately noticed the lack of air-con and screens on windows—and it made me smile.
 After living in Canada where each window has a screen, I do understand how he feels but I have no explanation to offer as to why Europe has never adopted the trend.
 I guess Europeans don’t mind flies and mosquitoes as much as North Americans!
-As for the air-con, the nights were going to be cool so I wasn’t too worried.
+As for the air con, the nights were going to be cool so I wasn’t too worried.

-Anyway, I knew what to expect from European hotels so I wasn’t disappointed, and to the hotel’s credit, the room were actually pretty big for London, the shower/bathtub was good and the place was clean overall.
-I would never have paid the posted rate, but for an Expedia deal it wasn’t bad.
+Anyway, I knew what to expect from European hotels so I wasn’t disappointed, and to the hotel’s credit, the rooms were actually pretty big for London, the shower/bathtub was good and the place was clean overall.
+I would never have paid the posted rate, but for an Expedia deal, it wasn’t bad.